-No candidate shall copy or attempt to copy from any book or paper or notes or similar material or from the scripts of another candidate.
-No shall any candidate either help another candidate or person whomsoever.
-No shall any candidate conduct himself so negligently that an opportunity is given to any other candidate to read anything written by him/her or to watch any practical experiment conducted by him/her.
-No shall any candidate use any other unfair means or obtain or render improper assistance at the examination.
+No candidate shall copy or attempt to copy from any book or paper or notes or similar material or from the answer scripts of another candidate.
+A candidate shall neither help another candidate nor obtain help from another candidate or person.
+A candidate shall not conduct himself/herself negligently in any way that gives opportunity for another candidate to read anything written by him/her or to watch any practical work conducted by him/her.
+A candidate shall not use any other unfair means to obtain or render improper assistance at the examination.
+Need for assistance for genuine purposes should be indicated to the Supervisor/Invigilator by raising the hand.